DavideDiVora/MD_exp_on-the-fly/README.md

   [https://doi.org/10.1063/5.0151163](https://doi.org/10.1063/5.0151163)

-- Cesari A., and Reißer S. and Bussi, G. (2018) **Using the Maximum Entropy Principle to Combine Simulations and Solution Experiments** *Computation*, 18 [https://doi.org/10.3390/computation6010015](https://doi.org/10.3390/computation6010015)
+- Cesari A., and Reißer S. and Bussi, G. (2018) **Using the Maximum Entropy Principle to Combine Simulations and Solution Experiments**.
+  *Computation*, 18.
+  [https://doi.org/10.3390/computation6010015](https://doi.org/10.3390/computation6010015)